-became increasingly supplemented by volunteers, even men from the proletarii.311 These poorer volunteers sought to make the army their career due to the promise of regular income and loot, likely making them more motivated soldiers.
+became increasingly supplemented by volunteers, even men from the proletarii.
+These poorer volunteers sought to make the army their career due to the promise of regular income and loot, likely making them more motivated soldiers.
 Furthermore, their lack of property made them more suitable than conscripts for the long-term overseas deployments increasingly required of the legions.
 This extended service afforded them time to develop their capabilities and better adapt to local tactical and operational conditions.
 This development marks the beginning of the professionalisation of the legions.

-Although some more urbanised Iberian and Celtiberian tribes utilised timocratic civil militias if more manpower than their 'warrior class' could provide was required, the military institutions of the Lusitani retained a more traditional character.312 Like most legionaries, Lusitanian warriors engaged in other economic activity during peacetime.
-However, many of those who came to fight in the conflict will likely have come from the roving bands of brigands described by Diodorus.313 Combined with their art of war and Roman pretensions of authority in the region, this contributed to their being labelled 'bandits' by the latter, implicitly framing them as unlawful combatants.314 While the legions were organised into formal sub-units and different classes of infantry,315 there is no evidence to suggest Lusitanian forces had any real organisation beyond basic tribal affiliation or bands following a particular leader.
+Although some more urbanised Iberian and Celtiberian tribes utilised timocratic civil militias if more manpower than their 'warrior class' could provide was required, the military institutions of the Lusitani retained a more traditional character.
+Like most legionaries, Lusitanian warriors engaged in other economic activity during peacetime.
+However, many of those who came to fight in the conflict will likely have come from the roving bands of brigands described by Diodorus.
+Combined with their art of war and Roman pretensions of authority in the region, this contributed to their being labelled 'bandits' by the latter, implicitly framing them as unlawful combatants.
+Here is no evidence to suggest Lusitanian forces had any real organisation beyond basic tribal affiliation or bands following a particular leader.
 This relative lack of organisation is somewhat misleading, however.
 Though Lusitanian warriors were not necessarily as well-drilled as legionaries needed to be to carry out the manoeuvres required by the manipular system, they were not wholly undisciplined.
-In fact, concursare's rolling sequence of attack, feigned retreat, and regroup required timely responses to orders from warriors and significant planning and command ability from Lusitanian leaders to work properly.316 As Callwell identifies in the case of the Zulu Impi though, competency should not necessarily be equated with 'regularity', and the Lusitanian warriors are clearly irregular in nature relative to Roman legionaries.317
+In fact, concursare's rolling sequence of attack, feigned retreat, and regroup required timely responses to orders from warriors and significant planning and command ability from Lusitanian leaders to work properly.